Are you currently retired or planning to retire soon?

-The whole policy, on the other hand, is permanent life insurance that covers you for your entire life.
+Whole life insurance, on the other hand, is permanent life insurance that covers you for your whole life.
 That means as long as you continue to pay your premiums, your coverage will never expire.

 Since it has a cash value component, it can also provide a source of financial security during retirement.
 You can borrow against the cash value or take out policy loans to cover expenses like medical bills or home repairs.

 How to choose the right policy for your needs

 When you're choosing a life policy, it's important to choose one that meets your specific needs and financial goals.

 For example, if you're looking for life insurance coverage to help your loved ones cover final expenses or living expenses in the event of your death, a term life insurance policy may be the best option.

 But if you're looking for life insurance coverage that can also act as a source of financial security during retirement, whole life insurance may be the better choice.

 To find the right product, it's important to work with an experienced life insurance agent or insurance company.
 They can help you compare policies and riders (add-ons that can customize your coverage) to find the best life insurance policy for your needs.